delmic/odemis/doc/develop/microscope.rst

  * sem: an SEM (only)
  * secom
  * sparc
+ * sparc-simplex: a SPARC without any alignment controls
+ * sparc2
  * delphi

 Typical detectors found in a microscope can be of the following roles: